1919 Decatur Staleys season: Legacy

-The Staleys ended their inaugural season with a 6–1 record.
+The Staleys ended their inaugural season with a 6–1 record, and they claimed the Central Illinois Championship.

 At season's end, the Staley Athletic Association was formed to oversee the football and other sports teams.
 Such duties were originally handled by the Staley Fellowship Club, whose responsibilities shifted to managing employee sickness and death benefits.
 The association also formed a basketball team for the winter 1919 season, which some members of the football team like Gepford and Woodworth joined; Woodworth also served as the team's manager and captain.

 Staley also decided to grow his football team into professional status.
 He first contacted Sternaman to build the team, but the future Bears executive was not ready to make a commitment as he wanted to complete his degree at the University of Illinois.
 Sternaman's former Illinois teammate George Halas was Staley's next target, and he was hired in March 1920 to oversee the football team in addition to playing baseball for a weekly wage of $50.
 After Halas assumed control of the Staley football club, Sternaman was the first player to sign with the club; the two would later become co-owners of the Bears.